The 6 Best Thermal Baths in Budapest (Tried & Tested by a Local)

-I’ve got you covered!
 I am originally from Budapest and relaxing in the thermal baths is one of the best things to do in the city!
+Budapest is also known as the “City of Spas” as there are so many thermal baths in the city.

 The thermal baths in Budapest have both indoor and outdoor pools, as well as warm and cold water pools.
 They also have saunas, steam rooms, spa, massage and beauty treatment services, so it is easy to spend a full day at the baths.

-Are Budapest Thermal Baths Worth It?
+Are the Budapest Thermal Baths Worth It?

+Yes, the Budapest thermal baths are definitely worth it!
 The thermal baths in Budapest are a great place to relax and recharge, and you get to enjoy the warm water baths, saunas, steam baths, or have a massage and beauty treatments.

 Most of the thermal baths have many different pools to choose from, and you get to enjoy it the most if you have the whole day for it.
 With one full day at the baths, you can fully relax and recharge to get the most out of the experience.